OfficeDev/outlook-dev-docs/docs/add-ins/categories.md

 ### Remove master categories

-The following example shows how you can remove a category named "Urgent!" from the master list by calling [removeAsync](/javascript/api/outlook/office.mastercategories#removeasync-categories--options--callback-) on [mailbox.masterCategories](/javascript/api/outlook/office.mailbox#mastercategories).
+The following example shows how to remove the category named "Urgent!" from the master list by calling [removeAsync](/javascript/api/outlook/office.mastercategories#removeasync-categories--options--callback-) on [mailbox.masterCategories](/javascript/api/outlook/office.mailbox#mastercategories).

 ```javascript
 var masterCategoriesToRemove = ["Urgent!"];